 Farm work in Australia

-Experience life as a jackeroo on a ranch in the vast and beautiful Australian Outback.
-Learn to ride a dirt bike, muster cattle, change a wheel and even have a go at driving a tractor.
-Oh and did we mention you are guaranteed a job at the end of the programme.
-What more could you ask for?
+Experience life as a jackeroo or jillaroo on a ranch in the vast and beautiful Australian Outback.
+Learn to ride dirt bikes and horses, muster and work with cattle, pick up fencing skills, use chainsaws and operate tractors on our fantastic introductory farm training week.
+Oh and did we mention you are guaranteed a paid job at the end of the programme?
+What more could you ask for?!

-Oyster’s Outback Programme including 4 days in Noosa and up to a year of jobs costs £1393.
+Oyster’s Outback Programme including 4 days in Noosa, a full 5 day agricultural training programme with food and accommodation included and up to a year of jobs costs £1393.

 All year round except over the 6 weeks in December/ early January when it is the wet season.
 Arrival day in Brisbane is on a Thursday.